 Flyleaf became well known while touring across the country and performing at numerous festivals over the years with bands such as Three Days Grace, Stone Sour, Sick Puppies, and Seether.

-The band released their second album Momento Mori in late 2009 and their third, New Horizons, in 2012.
+The band released their second album, Momento Mori, in late 2009 and their third, New Horizons, in 2012.
 Vocalist Sturm left the band later that same year after the birth of her son and the death of one of the band’s lead audio engineers, Rich Caldwell.
-She was replaced with Kristen May.
+She was replaced by Kristen May.
 The band released their first album with May as their vocalist in 2014, Between the Stars.
 May ended up leaving the band two years later, saying on Facebook that she “never really felt as if she was part of the band.”